smota/Staketrack/FIREBASE_CONFIG.md

 To ensure the secure configuration loading works properly:

-1. Test local development setup with `/config/dev.json`
+1. Test local development setup with emulators using `/config/local.json`
-2. Test production configuration with the deployed Cloud Function
+2. Test DEV environment with the deployed DEV Cloud Function
+3. Test PRD environment with the deployed PRD Cloud Function
-3. Verify Firebase services initialize correctly in each environment
+4. Verify Firebase services initialize correctly in each environment
-4. Test the fallback mechanism for when configuration fails to load
+5. Test the fallback mechanism for when configuration fails to load